RouleThomas/Akizu_Lab/001_EZH1_project/002__ChIPseq/labnote.md

 ```

+**Elucidate what is the best paramter to use:**
 --> Here for **RNaseq log2FC positive = more express in NPC**; log2FC negative = LESS express in NPC vs ESC.
 For ChIPseq **gain = H3K27me3 GAIN/incerase in NPC**

 --> Uniquely aligned reads is MUCH better!

 --> Optimal parameter limited nb of false positive is: **uniquely aligned reads (uniqueBam), THOR qvalue25/30, expression log2FC 0.5, peak in promoter and 5' region**

+**One-by-one comparison; Genotype and Time -effect**
+--> Time-Effect, ESC to NPC; HET and KO; most sites lose H3K27me3!; very few gain! (in agreement with gene expresion...)
+----> Thus, not clear how the genes are downregulated upon ESC to NPC in mutants...
+Seems NOT by H3K27me3, as compare to the WT where that is indeed the case!!!

+--> Genotype-effect; probably MANY intergenic region affected; with LOST of H3K27me3 for HET and KO!
+Because, when filtering and keeping only the peak within the genes; we got comparable gain/lost genes affected